alexandershov/IdeaProjects/tools/cli.md

 ```

 ## fzf
-Ctrl-T to complete current cmdline with fzf, useful when you want to select some file as an argument.
+Ctrl-t to complete current cmdline with fzf, useful when you want to select some file as an argument.
+Opt-c to jump to a child directory
+<command> **<tab> to use `fzf` to expand **

 ## iterm